Fly overnight to Chile

 Today, we’ll explore one of the southern hemisphere’s most spectacular sites, where the plains and lakes of the Patagonian steppe meet the soaring rock crags of the Andes.
 Torres del Paine National Park is world-renowned for its wildlife and jaw-dropping landscapes, like the three sky-high rock formations known as torres, or towers.
 Undoubtedly, this is where the park got its name.

 We’ll spend the day exploring Salto Grande, an emerald-green waterfall that spills into the Paine River.
 Enjoy an easy hike here, admiring expansive views of the jagged Cuernos del Paine.
+While in the park, you'll also enjoy a picnic lunch with this beautiful setting as a backdrop.

 It’s then off for a nature walk along the glacial wonderland of Lake Grey.
 While exploring this Patagonian icefield, keep your camera ready.
 You may spot flamingos, condors, ostrich-like ñandues, pygmy owls, and southern parakeets.
 Even without fauna, the blue icebergs, snow-white peaks, and red-and-yellow wildflowers will make for a wonderfully vibrant, multicolored day.